oriolarques/GEGVIC/README.md

 #### 1.5.
 GSEA: Gene Set Enrichment Analysis

-The last function of the module, **ge_gsea()**, permits to perform Gene Set Enrichment Analysis (GSEA) using the `clusterProfiler` [package](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) functionalities.
-The resulting top 20 regulated gene sets are grouped by similarity and plotted using the `GSEAmining` [package](https://bioconductor.org/packages/release/bioc/html/GSEAmining.html).
+One of the last functions of the module, **ge_gsea()**, permits to perform Gene Set Enrichment Analysis (GSEA) using the `clusterProfiler` [package](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) functionalities.
+The resulting top 20 regulated gene sets are shown in a bubble plot where Normalized Enrichment Score (NES) is shown.
+The size of the bubbles are determined by the percentage of genes in the gene set that belong to the leading edge (core).
+Then, the same gene sets are grouped by similarity and plotted using the `GSEAmining` [package](https://bioconductor.org/packages/release/bioc/html/GSEAmining.html).
+Three plots are generated, first a cluster of gene sets and, per each cluster, a wordcloud of biological terms enriched in each case and the top 3 genes in the leading edge of the different gene sets present in that cluster.

 To use this function the user has to provide a collection of gene sets to evaluate in a form of a *gmt file*.
 This can be downloaded from the